- Print this page

 Hygiene & handling

-Egg producers should ensure staff wash their hands after handling sick or dead birds so that there is no cross contamination with live birds or eggs.
+Egg producers should also ensure staff wash their hands after handling sick or dead birds so that there is no cross contamination with live birds or eggs.

 Cleaning